Jmurch101/Homicide_Detective/README.md

 - `script.js` — story engine and scenes
 - `pyqt_main.py` — PyQt6 desktop app
 - `requirements.txt` — Python deps for the desktop app
+ - `.gitignore` — common ignores

+## About

+- Title: Homicide Detective — House Hunter Case
+- Premise: A serial predator stalks homes after dark.
+You must gather enough clues without stumbling into the killer’s rooms.

+## Contributing

+See `CONTRIBUTING.md` for guidelines.
+Please follow the Code of Conduct.

+## License

+MIT — see `LICENSE`.